 Thus, the perverse result of this decision is that, where the security is stated to be enforceable upon default, even a trivial default that goes uncured now triggers the running of the limitation period clock by which legal proceedings must be commenced to realize on that security.
 If a trivial default persists for more than two years, the loan will become unsecured as the lender's ability to enforce its security will be statute barred.
 Going forward, lenders will need to carefully monitor defaults to ensure they are cured or proceedings are commenced within two years of the first default to preserve the right to enforce their security.

 Kimberley has significant experience representing debtors, creditors and court officers, on the various issues that arise with respect to restructurings, plans of arrangements, receiverships, bankruptcies, formal and ...

 Scott acts as litigation counsel for clients involved in corporate/commercial disputes.
 His practice involves prosecuting and defending claims for clients across a wide range of industries.
 He advises primarily on disputes ...

 Will practises in the areas of insolvency and restructuring law with an emphasis on insolvency proceedings, banking litigation, creditors’ remedies and fraud claims.

 Will routinely represents creditors, debtors and ...

-In his 25 years of practice, Bryan has regularly advised banking and financial institution clients with respect to insolvency, realization and recoveries.
-In this capacity, Bryan is particularly adept at conceiving and ...
+In his almost 30 years of practice, Bryan has regularly advised banking and financial institution clients with respect to loan restructuring, insolvency, realization and recoveries.
+In this capacity, Bryan is particularly adept ...

 This blog is authored by members of the Litigation and Dispute Resolution Department.
 We follow new and interesting issues emerging in the legal and business communities.
 The wide range of experience among the members of our litigation group will provide a diverse and insightful examination of current legal trends and topics.
 Our goal is to provide a source of valuable information and insight on a wide variety of matters for our readers.